windycom/windy-plugin-template/docs/WINDY_API.md

 ```

 ## Module: map
 Instance of Leaflet map is available as `map` module.
-Windy uses Leaflet version `0.7.7` that is [well documented here](http://leafletjs.com/reference-0.7.7.html) and contains plenty of [plugins that you can use](http://leafletjs.com/plugins.html).
+Windy uses Leaflet version `1.4.0` that is [well documented here](http://leafletjs.com/reference-1.4.0.html) and contains plenty of [plugins that you can use](http://leafletjs.com/plugins.html).

-> We have tried to upgrade to Leaflet v1.0.0 and later on to v1.3.4, but
-> we have found both version significantly slower, and containing major
-> design flaws making it unusable on Windy.
-Also we miss some plugins,
-> that were not ported.

 `map` has also some custom Windy methods and props attached to itself.